fernandocastor/fernandocastor.github.io/publications.md

 ---
 <h2>Publications</h2>

+### **2024**

+Negar Alizadeh, Fernando Castor.
+Green AI: a Preliminary Empirical Study on Energy Consumption in DL Models Across Different Runtime Infrastructures.
+Proceedings of the 3rd International Conference on AI Engineering – Software Engineering for AI.
+Lisboa, Portugal.
+April 2024.
+Accepted for publication.

+Fernando Oliveira, Fernando Castor.
+AthenaLLM: Supporting Experiments with Large Language Models in Software Development.
+Proceedings of the 32nd IEEE/ACM International Conference on Program Comprehension.
+Lisboa, Portugal.
+April 2024.
+Accepted for publication.

 ### **2023**

 Alessandra Pereira, Carlos Zimmerle, Kiev Gama, Fernando Castor.
 Reactive Programming with Swift Combine: An Analysis of Problems Faced by Developers on Stack Overflow.
 Proceedings of the 37th Brazilian Symposium on Software Engineering.
 Campo Grande, Brazil.
 September 2023.
-Accepted for publication.

 Delano Oliveira, Reydne Bruno, Fernanda Madeiral, Hidehiko Masuhara, Fernando Castor.
 A Systematic Literature Review on the Impact of Formatting Elements on Program Understandability.
 Journal of Systems and Software 203: 111728, 2023.